 There are several types of heart diseases.
 They consist of different kinds of conditions that may or may not occur at the same time.
 These may also cause other diseases or conditions.
 More often than not, you may have come across these terms, but may not have known what they were exactly.
 The following list can help shed some light on the matter:-

 - Angina: It is a chest pain that one experiences when there is a lack of blood flow to the heart.

 - Arrhythmia: This refers to irregular heartbeat/heart rhythm.

-- Coronary artery disease: When arteries, the blood vessels that carry oxygenated blood to the heart, are affected, one is said to have coronary artery disease.
+- Coronary artery disease: When arteries are affected, it might lead to coronary artery disease.

-- Heart attack: It is the condition caused when the blood flow, and the oxygen supply, to the heart is suddenly blocked.
+- Heart attack: It is the condition caused when the blood flow and the oxygen supply to the heart are blocked.

-- Heart failure: This is the name given to the condition where the heart is unable to contract or relax as it is normally supposed to.
+- Heart failure: This is the name given to the condition where the heart is unable to contract or relax as it should do.

-- Atrial fibrillation: It is an irregular rhythm of the heart, which can greater the chances of a stroke.
+- Atrial fibrillation: It is an irregular rhythm of the heart, which can increase the chances of a stroke.